artur-gajewski/battle-arena/README.md

 Consult charts below to figure out differrent statistics needed for combat.

 #### Attack Modifiers for different weapons

-For each shot taken, roll 1d20 and add weapon's attack modifier for corresponging distance of the opponent.

 | Distance     | 0-2" | 2-4" | 4-6" | 6-8" | 8-10" | 10-14" | 14-20" | 20-24" | 24-28" | 28-32" | > 32" |
 |--------------|:----:|:----:|:----:|:----:|:-----:|:------:|:------:|:------:|:------:|:------:|:-----:|